U-Haul: Equipment

 U-Haul's rental fleet is composed of trucks, trailers, auto-transports, and various other equipment.
 Heavy duty pickup truck and van cabs manufactured by Ford, GMC, and Ram are mated with U-Haul manufactured truck boxes in fabrication plants located at various places in North America.
 The vehicles are all gas powered, with previous models offering diesel 17 ft trucks that must be brought back to the same location where they were rented.
 Six truck sizes are available, ranging from 10 ft to 26 ft, and multiple trailer sizes, in addition to a two-wheeled "Tow Dolly" and a four-wheeled "Auto Transport".
-U-Haul advertises that their trucks have lower decks which are built below the tops rather than above the rear tires like standard cargo box trucks.
-Some trucks also have an over the cab storage area called "Mom's Attic."
-The trucks are painted with SuperGraphics which are educational images of different states and provinces across the United States and Canada.
-Pickup trucks and cargo vans are also available at most corporate owned centers, and select neighborhood dealerships.
+U-Haul advertises that their trucks have lower decks which are built below the tops rather than above the rear tires like standard box trucks.
+Larger moving trucks also have a Luton body with an over the cab storage area.
+The trucks are painted with educational images of different states and provinces across the United States and Canada known as SuperGraphics.
+Pickup trucks and cargo vans are also available at most corporate owned centers and select neighborhood dealerships.

-U-Haul has two main classifications for equipment in its fleet: "In-Town" and "One-Way".
-The "One-Way" equipment is mostly used for one-way trips, meaning pickup and drop off can be at different locations whereas the "In-Town" equipment is required to be picked up and dropped off at the same location and the equipment is meant to be used for a local move.
-U-Haul has been building new one-way vehicles en-masse, and as these one-way trucks are being built the older one-way fleet models are being retired to "In-Town" local use only while previous "In-Town" local use trucks are being de-imaged and sold.

-All trucks owned by the U-Haul corporation (including those assigned and decaled for use in Canada) display apportioned Arizona license plates that do not expire.
+All trucks owned by the U-Haul corporation (including those assigned and decaled for use in Canada) display apportioned Arizona license plates.
 Newer trailers in the U-Haul fleet have apportioned plates, registered in a variety of states.
 In the Alaska and Hawaii markets, U-Haul registers equipment locally because those states do not have apportioned vehicle registration systems.